-It is important that you have earned your stripes in the construction industry beforehand.
+You must earn your stripes in the construction industry beforehand.
 You cannot simply walk into a Site Supervisor job without getting your boots dirty.
-You will need to have prior experience with tools, building materials and site processes.
+Prior experience with tools, building materials and site processes are vital traits to have.
 A good number of Supervisors have worked their way up by working at a trade or as a site worker.

 If you would like to find out more about what the role entails take a look at our blog “What does a Construction Supervisor do?“.